batrudinych/s3-redeploy/README.md

 TODO:
 * add mime types for S3 objects (based on extension)
-* add a possibility to ignore map
+* add a possibility to ignore remote map
-* add a possibility to invalidate cloudfront distribution
+* add a possibility to keep non-existing locally files
+* add verbose / silent flags and improve logging
 * use maps instead of objects
 * fix versions in package.json
 * add command line parameters validation (both required / optional and type)